How to Avoid a Google Penalty?

 In other words, link-farming tricks the search engines.
-It’s a black-hat SEO technique which has been prohibited by Google and other search engines.
+It’s a black-hat SEO technique that has been prohibited by Google and other search engines.

 In order to avoid a Google penalty, just focus on generating high-quality and completely natural backlinks.
 And you should be fine.

 Content marketing is an essential aspect of getting higher search engine positions and generating natural backlinks.
-There is no alternative of that.
+There is no alternative to that.

 Now, try to understand this.

-There are so many websites and contents available in every niche on the internet.
-However, Google can only rank the top 10 web-pages of any topic on the 1st page of search engine results.
-The rest of the web-pages get buried down in search engines.
+There are so many websites and content available in every niche on the internet.
+However, Google can only rank the top 10 web pages of any topic on the 1st page of search engine results.
+The rest of the web pages get buried down in search engines.